A Guide to Queen’s Road, Hong Kong

 Landmark Hong Kong

-Located on Queen’s Road Central in the heart of Hong Kong, Landmark is a top shopping destination offering everything from designer labels and luxury goods to authentic fine dining and gourmet groceries.
+Located on Queen’s Road Central in the heart of the city, Landmark is a top Hong Kong shopping destination offering everything from designer labels and luxury goods to authentic fine dining and gourmet groceries.
 The mall is home to over 200 shops spanning multiple floors, with a wide variety of high-end fashion boutiques, exclusive retailers, speciality stores and more.
-For foodies, the options are endless, with numerous cafes, lounges and Michelin-star restaurants to wine, dine and unwind after a day of shopping.
+For foodies, the options are endless, with numerous cafes, lounges and Michelin-star restaurants to wine, dine and unwind after a day of shopping in Hong Kong.
 Whether you’re looking for top-of-the-line shopping or unique cultural experiences, Landmark provides an exciting shopping experience for tourists exploring Queen’s Road.

 SoHo & Lan Kwai Fong

 SoHo and Lan Kwai Fong, located south of Queen’s Road, are two of Hong Kong’s most vibrant and colourful neighbourhoods.
 Each night, the streets of SoHo and Lan Kwai Fong come alive with ex-pats, city workers and tourists spilling out of bars and restaurants.
 These famous entertainment districts are filled with over 100 bars, street eateries, restaurants and clubs, with live music and street performers adding to the festive atmosphere.
-Explore the boutiques, art galleries and antique shops by day, and as the sun sets, head to your watering hole of choice and experience the area’s famous nightlife.
+Explore the boutiques, art galleries and antique shops by day, and as the sun sets on Hong Kong’s horizon, head to your watering hole of choice and experience the area’s famous nightlife.

 The Bank of China Tower